sarahciston/codingcare/posts/guide.md

 [...]

-## 5. we foreground our values

-What are the bricks, the building blocks, the core modules of a community like this one?
-What are the minimum foundations needed to support the space, to let people grow their craft their own way and flexibly flourish?

-Some items we have considered, or intuitively incorporated:

-#### • Knowledge sharing repository/hub

-#### • Steady cadence, ritual of gathering

-#### • Material care & physical contact/resources

-#### • Inclusive, iterative & recursive, inquisitive and embracing approaches

-[...]

-These principles began as intuition and expanded, distilled, developed along the way as we noted parallels with other organizations, thinkers, makers, and more.

->>"Any meeting or gathering is a place to practice the future together in the most tangible ways" (adrienne maree brown 2021, 117)

-### scrappy artistic strategies, not perfect code[^ccc] #nocodesnobs[^p5]

->>When the tool doesn't exist we build it.
-We make it from the other tools we scrapped for parts.
-We break it to learn how it works, to see if it could work a different way, to see if its not working makes it sing out with poetry.
-We write it out on paper if we don't know how to say it with code.
-If we can't find an example, if we wonder why it doesn't exist, we know this means we might be the ones who should bring it to life.
-If it does exist, we also ask if it should.
-We reverse-engineer it, run it backwards.
-We learn from others' tutorials, combine them, and modify them, liberally.

-I sometimes joke that my projects are a daisy chain of APIs[^api] held together with duct tape and spit.
-There is magic and politics and new knowledge to be found in creative applications and combinations of existing tools.
-To think about how to combine ingredients to produce new flavors, connect dots, (mix metaphors).  [...]

-The downside of this is of course when one link in the chain breaks, when a company gets bought by a bigger one and shuts down its open source access, or...

-[^api]: APIs are the access points for the code you write to reach different services and tools online.
-API stands for Application Program Interface, and just as a web interface helps a human reach a website by giving it structure, an API tells your code what constraints it needs to reach that site programmatically.
-Like a menu, it tells the computer what and how to order up the information it needs.
-When coders use APIs, they're plugging into additional tools or pulling in data from the outside, for example Instagram or Mailchimp or the National Weather Service, on top of the code they have written themselves.

-### growth, not perfection[^ccc] #newKidLove[^p5]

->>"Computer-centric terms such as ‘novice’ obscure the possibilities for creating appropriate end user systems and are prejudicial in assigning prominence to the computer."
->Bonnie Nardi

-### collaboration, not competition[^ccc]

 ### we all have skills to teach each other[^ccc]

 ### meet people where they are. don't assume knowledge or imply hierarchies of skills. we are not snobs about coding, scholarship, or other forms of knowledge.[^p5]

->"have things as major steps then under each major step is all the sub steps and any gotcha’s or possible errors"
->>annatito, Critical Code Studies Working Group 2022
->>"highlight mistakes just as much as successes rather than hide them it is important for people who are new to programming to see people making mistakes, if they think everything works first time they will think they are not good enough and give up."
->>annatito, Critical Code Studies Working Group 2022

->>"the prospect of a language that is both hidden and alien to me haunts my work on the net.
-Like most prejudices, it is born out of fear.
-I am afraid of what lies buried within the under text"
->Jessica Loseby, "Code Scares Me"

-### value processes as much as, or more than, outcomes[^amb]

-we're not task oriented but always in process, always works in progress. when beginning the collective, I described it as focused on project-based learning.
-But I meant that it was self-directed toward what the student wanted to build, make, create, as opposed to absorbing a pre-determined curriculum of concepts.
-However, it is not project-based in the sense that it is not focused on outcomes or the completion of projects or tasks.
-It is more interested in what you learn along the way, how did you use the tools you encountered and how did your choices shape your thinking and how did your thinking shape your choices and tools, reciprocally and iteratively.

-### more than one outcome is possible

- **so many different outcomes for what you decide to do with a technical challenge you want to give to yourself.
-By spending time with others from different walks of life, we see how others approach the same problem vastly differently.
-Even with the exact same idea, one person might explore that with the goal to sell it commercially while another explores it by creating an expressive artwork.
-Along the way they are tackling the same troubleshooting problems, line by line, but perhaps answering the questions that arise very differently based on their goals.
-It helps to expand the spectrum of what one could make or invent, as a way to get out of our default modes and expectations for ourselves.**

 ### all theory and practice is theory–practice.[^ccc] interdisciplinary goes hand-in-hand with intersectionality[^ccc]